splynx/docs/files/en/getting_started_guide/install_splynx/install_splynx.md

 apt-get update
 apt-get dist-upgrade
 ```
-If you make error when enter license code, or mysql root password you can reenter it with:
+If you make an error when entering your license code, or mysql root password you can re-enter it with:
 ```bash
 dpkg-reconfigure splynx
 ```